-In these situations, Bbales of straw can be installed as ditch checks and used as a temporary temporary means of controlling pollution and erosion.
-The straw balesby obstructing the flow of the water slurry and allowing deposition of the fine cement particles sediment and/or diversion of water.
-Other foliage may be substituted for straw in accordance with Sec 802.2.1 of the Missouri Standard Specifications.
+In these situations, bales of straw can be installed as ditch checks and used as a temporary means of controlling pollution by obstructing the flow of the slurry and allowing deposition of the fine cement particles.
 The bales should be properly staked and extend far enough up the inslope and backslope to sufficiently impound the discharge slurry.
+The integrity of straw bales must be maintained for as long as they are necessary to contain the slurry.
+When no longer necessary to control pollution, the bales and other temporary BMPs associated with diamond grinding operations should be removed.